UHarishinkx/bpmn-assignment/README.md

 8. **Task** – "Update Request Status".
 9. **Task** – "Send Resolution Notification to Employee".
 10. **End Event** – "Request Resolved".

-### Why it's modeled this way
-This scenario needed **two separate exclusive decisions** (severity level, then resolvability), each with genuinely alternative paths that later rejoin the main flow — so **converging Exclusive Gateways** are used to bring both branches back into a single path before the final steps (status update + notification), since regardless of *which* technician resolved it or *how*, the closing steps are identical.
-This avoids duplicating the "Update Status → Notify → End" tasks on every branch.

----

-## Notes on Modeling Choices

-- All gateways used are **Exclusive Gateways (XOR)** since every decision point in these scenarios has mutually exclusive outcomes (only one path is ever taken).
-- Sequence flows leaving a gateway are labeled (e.g., "Yes"/"No", "Low Severity"/"High Severity") to make the decision logic self-explanatory when viewed in Camunda Modeler.
-- Processes are marked `isExecutable="false"` since these are conceptual/documentation models (no service implementations, forms, or connectors attached) — they can be switched to executable and enriched with Camunda-specific attributes (e.g., `camunda:assignee`, forms, DMN) if the assignment later requires deployment.
-- Each model was validated as well-formed BPMN 2.0 XML before submission.